The Celtic Revival: Celtic Christian Worldview (13)

 - Daniel 4.27

 Celtic Christians understood their calling to be that of restoring the fallen creation to uprightness before the Lord.
-Satan was bound and had no power to resist their work of preaching and teaching and of recovering men and women from the chains of darkness and unbelief.
+Satan was bound and had no power to resist their work of preaching, teaching, and recovering men and women from the chains of darkness and unbelief.
 Every individual’s calling and work mattered, and every believer was endowed with time, talents, and treasure to bestow for the progress of the Kingdom of heaven.

 They could, however, be pressed into service for battle, and it was seeing the results of one such battle – women slaughtered and strewn across a field – that led Adamnáin to intervene on behalf of the women of Ireland.
 His was the first law in Celtic lands to establish women in their rightful and proper place in society, as outlined in the quote above.
 And when certain local kings balked at implementing the “Law of the Innocents,” Adamnáin prophesied dire threats and warnings against them, until gradually all agreed.